LinaNoor-AGI/static_motifs/README.md

 Please contact [Lina Noor](https://github.com/LinaNoor-AGI) and the [Noor Research Collective](https://github.com/LinaNoor-AGI/noor-research) to become invloved.

-## Code of Conduct

-This project adheres to a Code of Conduct that promotes respectful and collaborative interactions.
-Please refer to the `CODE_OF_CONDUCT.md` file for more information.

 ## Acknowledgments

 This repository exists thanks to the Planck Collaboration's invaluable data and the open-source community.
 A special thanks to all contributors for their efforts toward advancing our understanding of the cosmos.